-What is a Naming Ceremony?
+What is a naming ceremony?

-A Naming Ceremony is an expression of commitment to your child in the presence of family and friends, providing the opportunity of bonding together those special people who will play an important role in the life of your child.
-It is a unique and dignified occasion providing the opportunity for everyone to feel involved and for adult friends or relatives to confirm their special relationship with your child, through offering their support in your child’s future development.
+It's a unique and dignified occasion providing the opportunity for everyone to feel involved and for adult friends or relatives to confirm their special relationship with your child, through offering their support in your child’s future development.
 These are known as Supporting Adults.

 Naming ceremonies can also be used to celebrate and welcome adoption or stepchildren into an extended family.
-Children of any age may have a Naming Ceremony - parents may wish to include older children as well as the new child in the ceremony, or they may consider holding a naming ceremony immediately after their marriage ceremony.
+Children of any age may have a naming ceremony - parents may wish to include older children as well as the new child in the ceremony, or they may consider holding a naming ceremony immediately after their marriage ceremony.
 Whatever you decide a Naming Ceremony is a unique and personal ceremony, designed to meet the individual needs of the family.

-Neither the Naming Ceremony nor any Commemorative Certificate has any legal status.
+Neither the naming ceremony nor any commemorative certificate has any legal status.

-Naming Ceremonies are secular and will not contain any religious references.
+Naming ceremonies are secular and will not contain any religious references.
 If you wish to hold a religious ceremony, please contact your local church or religious community.

-A Naming Ceremony is an ideal alternative if you don’t feel a religious baptism would be appropriate.
+A naming ceremony is an ideal alternative if you don’t feel a religious baptism would be appropriate.

-We are not married – can we still have a Naming Ceremony for our child?
+We are not married - can we still have a naming ceremony for our child?

 The natural mother of a child will automatically have parental responsibility.